newtfire/newTutorials/ixml-ex1.md

 ```
 **Make sure there's NOT an extra newline after the last row for Effect,** to mimic the formatting in the larger document!
 (That **single newline** at the end will be significant for our separation of the heading from the rest of the document later!)

-Try to wrap this whole text in one XML root element (without worrying about distinguising inner element just yet..)
+Try to wrap this whole text in one XML root element (without worrying about distinguishing inner element just yet..)
 Can you describe the formatting to wrap this in one element?

 The reason we're doing this is so you can test your first grammar quickly!
 Save your .ixml grammar file in the same folder with the text files, and open your shell, navigate to the directory where you saved your work, and run coffeepot to see if it works, using this format: